 I know a thing or two about war.
 My day job is to study and understand war.
 I have written academic articles on war, I have taught on war… and even though I can write about war for pages and talk about it for hours as a scholar, the human cost of war is still incomprehensible to me.

 Let me take a moment and look at my own family.
 My maternal grandmother never knew her father because he was a soldier in WWI in the Eastern Front in Turkey, and he literally froze because of the cold as he fought against the Russians.
 My paternal grandmother never knew her father, either; because he was also a soldier in WWI and was killed by a shrapnel in Gallipoli as he fought against the Anzacs.
-Continue reading “Let’s Salute Major Dick Winters – The Rank and The Man – on Veterans Day”
+Continue reading “It’s Veterans Day!
+We Salute Major Dick Winters – The Rank and The Man”